Our Next Generation Schools program 2024 is due to commence in March 2024, throughout Western Australia.

-We’re pleased to have over 1,400 students from 23 schools participating in the program in 2023 so far with more applications expected over coming weeks, with 2 new Regional school coming on board in Karratha DHS and Northam SHS.
-We have now expanded the program to 9 regional schools taking the program to Exmouth, Karratha, Geraldton, Dongara, Jurien Bay, Busselton, Morawa, Northam and Carnamah.
+We’re pleased to have over 1,600 students from 27 schools participating in the program in 2023 so far with more applications expected over coming weeks, with 2 new Regional school coming on board in Karratha DHS and Northam SHS.
+We have now expanded the program to 10 regional schools taking the program to Exmouth, Karratha, Dongara, Jurien Bay, Busselton, Georgiana Molloy Anglican School, Morawa, Northam and Carnamah.

 Many of our schools are expanding the number of classes participating, as they see the program as a valuable inclusion for students regardless of their academic capacities and interests.